With financial markets remaining turbulent, which sectors and asset classes could present opportunities for an unconstrained multi-asset strategy?

 Important information

+For Institutional Clients Only.
 Issued by Newton Investment Management North America LLC ("NIMNA" or the "Firm").
-NIMNA is a registered investment adviser and subsidiary of The Bank of New York Mellon Corporation ("BNY Mellon").
+NIMNA is a registered investment adviser with the US Securities and Exchange Commission ("SEC") and subsidiary of The Bank of New York Mellon Corporation ("BNY Mellon").
 The Firm was established in 2021, comprised of equity and multi-asset teams from an affiliate, Mellon Investments Corporation.
-The Firm is part of the group of affiliated companies that individually or collectively provide investment advisory services under the brand "Newton" or "Newton Investment Management" ("Newton").
-Newton currently includes NIMNA and Newton Investment Management Ltd. ("Newton Limited").
+The Firm is part of the group of affiliated companies that individually or collectively provide investment advisory services under the brand "Newton" or "Newton Investment Management".
+Newton currently includes NIMNA and Newton Investment Management Ltd ("NIM") and Newton Investment Management Japan Limited ("NIMJ").

 Material in this publication is for general information only.
 The opinions expressed in this document are those of Newton and should not be construed as investment advice or recommendations for any purchase or sale of any specific security or commodity.
 Certain information contained herein is based on outside sources believed to be reliable, but its accuracy is not guaranteed.

-Statements are correct as of the date of the material only.
-You should consult your advisor to determine whether any particular investment strategy is appropriate.
+Statements are current as of the date of the material only.
 Any forward-looking statements speak only as of the date they are made, and are subject to numerous assumptions, risks, and uncertainties, which change over time.
 Actual results could differ materially from those anticipated in forward-looking statements.
+No investment strategy or risk management technique can guarantee returns or eliminate risk in any market environment and past performance is no indication of future performance.

 Information about the indices shown here is provided to allow for comparison of the performance of the strategy to that of certain well-known and widely recognized indices.
 There is no representation that such index is an appropriate benchmark for such comparison.